What is ADHD?

 - Emotional: self-esteem, aggression, anxiety and depressive disorders

 - Behavioural: oppositional defiant disorder and conduct disorder

 - Learning: impaired reading, speech and maths abilities (dyslexia, dysgraphia and dyscalculia)

-Whilst medication can be a good "band-aid" solution so managing symptoms in the very short-term, at the Sydney Cognitive Development Centre we have found this is not a good long-term solution for adults.
+Whilst medication can be a good "band-aid" solution for managing symptoms in the very short-term, at the Sydney Cognitive Development Centre we have found this is not a good long-term solution for adults.
 On medication there can be significant personality changes and as medication (even the long-acting medication) only lasts up to around 10 hours effectively in the body, often adults with ADHD struggle with what appears to be personality swings as the medication wears off.
 Many adults present to our clinic with relationship issues as they have been on medication and have used medication to form close relationships, but as the relationship progresses and they move in together their partner starts seeing them off medication and can get a bit of a surprise.

-Adult ADHD Program
+Click here to start our Adult ADHD Program

 Online strategies to help with your ADHD